Afternoon tea Edinburgh: 15 of the best places for cake and a cuppa in Scotland's capital

 The Ivy On The Square Edinburgh

-Why: Fancy a failsafe?
-With years of experience under its belt The Ivy chain know a thing or two about serving a solid, crowd-pleasing afternoon tea.
-If you prefer you can plump for a cream team – a scone, cream and jam with your choice of hot drink - for £7.95 or go all in on three tiers of teatime pleasures.
-The latter option includes things like blackberry and Champagne trifle and a truffled chicken brioche roll, all served in the decadent surrounds of the restaurant’s main dining room.
+What: Fancy a failsafe?
+With years of experience under its belt The Ivy chain knows a thing or two about serving a solid, crowd-pleasing afternoon tea.
+If you prefer you can plump for a sparkling option, adding in a glass of fizz, alongside three tiers of teatime pleasures.
+Tuck into the likes of grilled chicken and truffle brioche rolls followed by apricot jam doughnuts and raspberry choux pastries, all served in the decadent surrounds of the restaurant’s main dining room.

 Where: 6 St Andrew Square, EH2 2BD